 - Location: Mori Point Rd, Pacifica, CA 94044

-Mori Point Loop
+Mori Point Hike

-Mori Point is a popular hiking area so definitely go early, especially on the weekend or a warm day.
+Mori Point is a popular hiking area so definitely go early, especially on the weekend or on a warm day.
 There is a very small parking area at the trailhead on Mori Point Road, but there is ample street parking in the neighborhood.

 This hiking area has a lot of trails that crisscross all over so I recommend using an app like Alltrails to find a route and follow using the GPS to make sure you follow your intended path.